 A successful politician, for instance, is surrounded by the crowds of people as long as he’s in office but when he’s left the job, only time tested and true friends would accompany him anymore.
 The friends of feastal hours would part their ways when their ulterior motives are satisfied.

-The example of Govind Jaiswal, who is topper of IAS Examination in India, is best suited to the proverb.
-He belonged to a poor and very low income class and was even forbade to play with his upper class friends.
+The example of Govind Jaiswal, who is the topper of the IAS Examination in India, is best suited to the proverb.
+He belonged to a poor and very low-income class and was even forbade to play with his upper-class friends.
 But when he topped the exams of Indian Administrative Service, he became somebody out of nobody all of a sudden.
 People were not kind to him in the hours of his hardships and tested times.